computershy/Air-Quality/README.md

 [Global Layoffs Dataset Source](https://www.kaggle.com/datasets/theakhilb/layoffs-data-2022)

-**Data Structure Overview**
+**Data Overview**

 The dataset contains records of layoff events across multiple companies and industries worldwide.

-Each record represents a specific layoff event, capturing details about the company, industry sector, geographic location, number of employees laid off, percentage of workforce affected, and the date of the layoff announcement.
+Each record represents a specific layoff event, industry sector, geographic location, number of employees laid off, percentage of workforce affected, and the date of the layoff announcement.

-With this data, we can identify which sectors faced the greatest challenges, track how layoff trends evolved year-over-year, and understand regional differences in workforce reductions.

 Data cleaning was done to: